7 Step Guide To Fix Sleep Schedule and Reset Circadian Rhythm

 One more thing to keep in mind is that white/bluish light influences our brain to be more alert, while dim yellowish light is a bit easier on the eyes and has a soothing, relaxing effect.

 The color temperature of lights can have a significant effect on your sleep.
-This Study suggests that lights with higher color temperature i.e bright bluish lights can suppress the secretion of melatonin (sleep hormone), as compared to lights with lower color temperature i.e dim yellowish lights.
+This Study suggests that lights with higher color temperature i.e. bright bluish lights can suppress the secretion of melatonin (sleep hormone), as compared to lights with lower color temperature i.e. dim yellowish lights.

 So make sure you have some dim warm lights that you can turn on after sunset instead of the bright white lights.

 If you observe nature, you’ll notice that the sky is mostly bright and bluish in the morning, signaling our brain to awaken and be alert.
-While it’s often yellowish/orange in the evening, encouraging relaxation and sleep.
+While it’s often yellowish/orange in the evening, encourages relaxation and sleep.

 There are built-in options nowadays within computers and smartphones to automatically turn the screen’s color temperature warm in the evening, and it’s there for this exact reason.
 Make sure to use this feature to your advantage.